hashicorp/terraform-website/content/source/docs/glossary.html.md

 Also "config version".

 The contents of a Terraform [config][] at a specific moment in time.
-This concept only applies to Terraform Enterprise, since the Terraform CLI doesn't have any visibility into repeated runs over a period of time.
+This concept only applies to Terraform Enterprise, since the Terraform CLI doesn't have visibility into repeated runs for a specific configuration over a period of time.

 Every stage of a given run uses one specific configuration version.